adsantos/adsantos.github.io/_posts/2015-09-18-private-pods.markdown

 date:   2015-09-18 11:40:22
 categories: jekyll update
 ---
-Cocoapods website has a great [tutorial][privatePodCocoapodsTutorial] on how to create a private pod.
+Cocoapods' website has a great [tutorial][privatePodCocoapodsTutorial] on how to create a private pod.
 However, I had to do a few extra steps that weren't described on that tutorial.

 1 - The first step is to create a private repo that will contain all the private pods.
-This means that instead of publishing a public pod in the [CocoaPods specs][cocoaPodsSpecs], it will be published on the created private repo.
+This means that instead of publishing a public pod to the [CocoaPods specs][cocoaPodsSpecs], it will be published on the newly created private repo.
 I created one in Github.

 {% highlight bash %}
 $ mkdir MySpecs.git
 $ cd MySpecs.git
 $ git init --bare
+$ git add .
+$ git commit -m "Inital commit"
+$ git push origin master
 {% endhighlight %}

 2 - Add the repo to the cocoaPods installation.